oneSource Health and Safety Team Logo

 9. Deficiencies in existing fire safety & risk precautions;

-10. An evaluation of your existing emergency fire procedures, training & drills.
+10. An evaluation of your existing emergency fire procedures, training provided to staff & drills.

 If you would like to know more about the above topics or fire risk assessments in general please see the What is a fire risk assessment? question in our FAQ section for a more detailed explanation.

 The physical inspection is normally a non-intrusive survey of the premises, but will also consider the need for a more detailed intrusive survey.
 If the fire risk assessor deems that an intrusive survey will be required they will discuss it with you whilst on site.
 Issues which might contribute to the need for an intrusive survey include the age of the property and the buildings' construction methods.
-In most cases additional intrusive surveys are not needed.
+In most cases additional intrusive surveys are not needed for educational buildings.

 The School's Fire Risk Assessment Report will be emailed to you upon completion in the form of a PDF.
 The Report will include the Fire Risk Assessment and a Fire Action Plan for the School or College to adopt.
 The adoption of the assessment is a vital stage in turning the assessor's report into the school's own fire risk assessment.
 Effectively managing fire safety is critical to everyone's safety, we therefore always provide the opportunity to discuss the findings of the fire risk assessment with the assessor in detail to ensure complete understanding of its findings and recommendations.

 Like all of the school's other risk assessments, fire risk assessments are legally required to be "regularly" reviewed.
 Generally fire safety professionals would intepret "regularly" to mean annually.
-As with most things in life there are exceptions, in this case these would relate to "significant changes" to the building's structure or to the activties (or location) that are taking place.
+As with most things in life there are exceptions, in this case these would relate to "significant changes" to the building's structure which would adversely impact its compartmentation; or to the activities that are taking place (or changes to the location within the building where existing ones are undertaken).
 A significant change which could impact the building's fire integrity or the introduction of new ignition or fuel sources would require a more urgent review of the assessment.
 Reviewing of the assessment does not necessarily mean that you always have to pay for an external contractor to undertake the review.
 If there have not been any significant changes then a local review by the school's staff to ensure that the existing controls are still place and effective will suffice (remember to record the review outcome and date on the assessment).
 As things do change with time, and people working in an environment can be "blind" to such changes, we would recommend that schools do utilise the services of external assessors every few years to ensure their fire risk assessment remains suitable and sufficient.